rkgIITBh/data-structures.github.io/HTML/binaryTreeProp.md

 The minimum height of a binary tree with <i>N</i> nodes is <i>N = &lceil;log (n+1)&rceil; - 1</i>.
-des and internal nodes in any binary tree <i>T</i> can be stated as

 [Back to Index](../index.md)